jackbaty/baty.net-v6/content/post/2021/dont-just-link.md

 > newsletter-er, to rescue the meat of your dispatches from the inbox: I recommend
 > it!

 That's not an email newsletter, that's spam.
 What you're doing is blogging and emailing me a link to new posts.
-If I wanted to be notified that you posted something, I have RSS.
+If all I wanted was to be notified that you posted something new, there's RSS.

 Unsubscribed[^fn:1]